-City of South Perth residents and property owners can dispose of additional waste and recycling at the City of South Perth Recycling Centre (formerly known as Collier Park Waste Transfer Station).
+City of South Perth residents and property owners can dispose of additional waste and recycling at the Recycling Centre.

-As part of the annual rubbish levy, ratepayers receive three entry vouchers for the Recycling Centre.
-These are sent out at the beginning of each financial year, attached to the rates notices.
+As part of the annual rubbish levy, residential ratepayers receive three entry vouchers for the Recycling Centre.
+These are sent out at the beginning of each financial year with the rates notices.

 To use, tear off the whole entry voucher and present it in full to the attendant at the Recycling Centre.